GoodCartel/Land/README.md

-# Charity donation tutorial project
+# Decentralized Comfort Center tutorial project

-This project is a training project to learn the Solidity smart contract language.
+This project is a training project to learn the basics of developing smart contracts.

 This documentation is meant to introduce various parts of the Ethereum ecosystem and its most common coding language, Solidity.
-You do not need to understand everything written here to be able to write smart contracts, but the more you understand the easier things get for you.
+You do not need to understand everything written here to be able to write smart contracts, but the more you understand the better smart contract developer you become.

+## What are smart contracts

+Smart contracts are quite much like regular programs or applications except that they live and run on a blockchain.

+They are not real legal contracts but they have the power to force their programmed behaviour in a transparent manner.
+And that is their superpower: everyone can see what a contract does and knows that its behaviour is guaranteed forever.

 ## Introduction to Solidity and the Ethereum Virtual Machine (EVM) environment

+TODO

 ### Why introduce Solidity